 The AUD Gala Dinner/

 Awards Ceremony is an annual

 AUD event held in the spring

 of each academic year.
 The

 Awards Ceremony recognizes

-undergraduate students who have
+undergraduate students for

-strongly contributed and brought
+academic excellence and

-glory to AUD through athletics,
+contributions to AUD through

+athletics, club activities,

-club activities, community service,
+community service, and

-leadership and academics.
-The

-ceremony is scheduled during the
+leadership.
+The ceremony is

+scheduled in early May with

-middle of April with a reception
+a reception following the

-following the ceremony.
-Graduate
+ceremony.
+Graduate Students

-Students are invited to share in
+are invited to share in the

-the Gala Dinner celebration.
+Gala Dinner celebration.